MrDesjardins/stockgame/README.md

 ## Backlog

+- [ ] Send a score that is not a single number but the details of the score
+- [ ] Animate the score into the canvas making it more "game" like
 - [ ] Make sure the user sent 10 days of prices on the submission
-- [ ] Show the solution that diff the user input and the stock price
+- [ ] Display the volume on the canvas
 - [ ] Avoid rendering the Canvas HTML over and over again.
 Should have it once and then just update the canvas
-- [ ] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
 - [ ] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)
 - [ ] Create user tables (user, user scores)
 - [ ] Remove hardcodeing URL from StockCanvas.tsx to use a environment variable